maldorne/maldorne.org/web/source/about/index.md

     version: ccmudlib v0.1
     title: "Started coding my own game: Ciudad Capital"
     content: |
-      Some time after _Reinos de Leyenda_ closed its doors, I started coding my own game, based in some of the latest features I was working on for the new _mudlib_, creating a new world and lore.
+      Some time after _Reinos de Leyenda_ closed its doors, I started coding my own game, based in some of the latest features I was working on for the new mudlib, creating a new world and lore.

       * 17/01/2003 **First login** to the new game.